tdebaets/common/Delphi/Building.md

 > compile.bat
 ```

-However, if you also intend to make changes to files in the `common` repository itself, you should create a separate clone of that repository and build that clone first.
+However, if you also intend to make changes to files in the `common` repository itself, you should create a separate clone of that repository and build that clone instead.

-Successful compilation of `common` should lead to the creation of the `tdebaets_comps.bpl` file in `Delphi\LibUser`, which should be added as a design package in the Delphi IDE (`Component` - `Install Packages...`).
+Successful compilation of `common` should lead to the creation of the `tdebaets_comps.bpl` file in `common\Delphi\LibUser`, which should be added as a design package in the Delphi IDE (`Component` - `Install Packages...`).

 Textual Form Layout Files
 -------------------------